What opportunities will this course give me?

 What will I be learning?

 Beginners will be introduced first to hand engraving, and a little later to the basics of drill engraving.
-They will then, with guidance, be able to select a specialism.
+Learners will then, with guidance, be able to select a specialism.
 More experienced engravers will receive help in specialist areas.

-Students will be taught to use a variety of diamonds, stones and polishers.
+Learners will be taught to use a variety of diamonds, stones and polishers.
 They will receive help and guidance with the particular challenges of designing for glass, and will be encouraged to tackle a wide variety of subjects.

-Students will be able to produce a basic piece of hand engraving in stipple and/or line.
+Learners will be able to produce a basic piece of hand engraving in stipple and/or line.
 They will also be able to produce a basic piece of drill work.

 A College Certificate will be awarded on request.